ASERG-STELA/shu-development-process/initiation/level4/level4-initiation.md

 * Note the facts

 Avoid jotting down personal observations and irrelevant conversations into the minutes.
-If you want to take seperate notes of your won, you are welcome to do so, but the meeting minutes should be a factual record of the meeting.
+If you want to take seperate notes of your own, you are welcome to do so, but the meeting minutes should be a factual record of the meeting.

 **Shorthand tips to write meetings minutes faster**
 When writing the meeting minutes, here are a few tips to help you create your notes much faster.